City of Senatobia

 Phone: 662-562-8288

 Please note this report will not be mailed to each customer.
-A copy of this report is available at the Utility Billing Office located at 133 North Front Street.
+A copy of this report is available at the Utility Department office located at 133 North Front Street.